survivejs/site/pages/blog/175-fp-interview.md

 let guess: u32 = match guess.trim().parse()
 ```

 What happens when we get a string such as `"12a"`?
-The parse can return `null` which we can check in an `if` condition.
+Most languages will either return `null` (or equivalent) or throw an exception.
+We can check for the nullness in an `if` condition or wrap the line in a `try-catch`.
 However, we can forget to do that.
 Also, the compiler is not enforcing that check.
 In Rust, here's how we do it:

 ```
 let guess: u32 = match guess.trim().parse() {